#357: Python and the James Webb Space Telescope Transcript

 38:05 Yeah.
 Do you have notebook servers that are running close to the data that then you can log into and play with or what's that looked like?

 38:12 So we do at different levels.
-Like you're talking about Jupyter notebooks, Jupiter Lab type of thing.
+Like you're talking about Jupyter notebooks, Jupyter Lab type of thing.
 Yeah.
 So that does exist.
 We've been playing around with science platforms in the cloud to give people access to not only the software, but the data in a very easy way.
-And I think Jupiter Lab makes that really effective for the tools that we can provide to people.
+And I think Jupyter Lab makes that really effective for the tools that we can provide to people.

 38:34 Yeah.